 While many tours are centered around summiting Toubkal, there are plenty of tour providers offering excursions through less-visited regions in the Middle, High, and Anti-Atlas Mountains.
 Regardless of the tour you choose, you'll have the opportunity to explore deep valleys and gorges, walk along gushing rivers and streams, and get acquainted with remote Berber villages.

 It’s near impossible to step foot in Morocco without immersing yourself in the food and culture of the country.
 Many providers in Morocco offer single or multi-day tours that allow you to discover traditional cooking, explore the medinas filled with handmade goods from local artisans, spend time relaxing in a hammam, perfect your haggling skills in the souks, and learn about the colorful history and culture of the country.

 Best Time to Visit Morocco

-What to Look For In a Tour
+What to Look for in a Tour to Morocco

-Average Tour Cost
+Typical Tour Cost

 As with most destinations, your tour cost in Morocco is dependent on what's included and the level of comfort you wish to enjoy during your tour.

 Morocco is still a relatively budget-friendly destination.
 You can expect to pay as little as $50 per day for basic tours, and anywhere from $150-$250 per day for tours with more perks.
 A good tour to get a sense for Morocco is from 5-10 days in length.

 Morocco is a predominately Muslim country and you should respect Islam's emphasis on modesty in the way you dress and act while traveling there.